-The Preliminary Budget for the 2013-2014 Fiscal Year was adopted by the Board of Education in June 2013.
+The Preliminary Budget for the 2014/2015 Fiscal Year was adopted by the Board of Education in June 2014.
 Few definite factors were known as the budget was being drafted, and others were unknown and needed to be projected with management's best estimates based on perceived interest from the community.
-Some key factors and estimates used in the 2013-2014 budget preparation process include:
+Some key factors and estimates used in the 2014/2015 budget preparation process include:

-- The State Aid foundation had been estimated to be \$6,966 per pupil; - Enrollment projections of 103 students were utilized, however more students are anticipated.
+- The State Aid foundation had been estimated to be \$7,187 per pupil; - Enrollment projections of 105 students were utilized.